A drugged driving conviction could have a devastating impact.

 If you have been charged with drugged driving in Akron, you may be able to work out a plea agreement with the state’s prosecuting attorney.
 Many pretrial diversion programs are available to first-time, non-violent offenders.
 If this is your first time being charged with a crime of any kind, and no one was seriously injured, the state may be more willing to allow you to enter into a pretrial diversion program.

 Here, once you complete the terms of the program, the charges against you can be reduced or dismissed entirely, leaving you with no criminal record.
 However, if you are a habitual drugged driving offender or have a long history of criminal offenses, you may not be eligible for pretrial diversion programs.
-Instead, working out a powerful defense strategy may be a better option for your case.
+Instead, working out a powerful defense strategy with an Akron criminal defense lawyer may be a better option for your case.

 Sometimes, presenting a solid defense can help you avoid a conviction.
 For drugged driving cases, several defenses are used more frequently than others.
 Some of the more common defenses against drugged and drunk driving in Akron include: